 Support in making your decision

 Utilise websites and prospectuses in order to compare different universities and match them to your requirements.
-Hard copies of prospectuses are available in S6.
+Hard copies of prospectuses are available in the sixth form common room.

 At QEGS you have the opportunity to visit both Oxford and Cambridge.
 We also run a trip to Newcastle and Northumbria Universities.
 In addition to this, students are permitted to attend 3 further open days within school time.
 Visiting your potential university is often the best way to decide if a university is right for you.